SamuelPelletier/tuto-Git/tuto_git.md

 ```
 git config --global user.email "my@email.com"
 ```
-We can check our repository with git status
+We can check our repository with git status with the following command
 ```
 git status
 ```